| By David Ames Curtis

 definitive break from Marxism, he developed a theoretical basis for this insight by

+drawing on work by Freud and cultural anthropologists.
 Castoriadis's distinctive approach to culture appears in his question concerning the

 ontological status of society.
 What makes a society one?
 What makes it capable of change?